-- A. Regular meeting.
-The Zoning Board of Appeals of the Town of Skaneateles (the "ZBA") shall hold regular meetings at dates and times determined by resolution from time to time by the ZBA, to be conducted in the board room at the Town Hall.
+- A. Regular meetings.
+The Zoning Board of Appeals of the Town of Skaneateles (the "ZBA") shall hold regular meetings on the first Tuesday of each month.
+Such regular meetings shall commence at 7:00 p.m. and be conducted in the board room at the Town Hall.
 A calendar is set by the ZBA at the beginning of each calendar year.
-Most meetings are the first Tuesday, but because of holidays or elections this may vary.
-[Amended 10-16-2017 by L.L.
-No. 2-2017] - B. Special meetings.
+Most meetings are the first Tuesday but because of holidays or elections this may vary. - B. Special meetings.
 Special meetings of the ZBA are all those ZBA meetings other than regular meetings.
 A special meeting may be called by the Chair upon two days' written notice to the entire ZBA or at a regular meeting of the ZBA.
 Additionally, the Chair must call a special meeting within five days of a written request by any members of the ZBA. - C. Quorum.
 A quorum shall be required to conduct business.
 A quorum of the fivemember ZBA shall be three.
 In the absence of a quorum, a lesser number may adjourn and compel the attendance of absent members. - D. Executive sessions.
 Executive sessions shall be held in accordance with the N.Y.
 Public Officers Law § 105.
 All executive sessions shall be commenced in a public meeting.
 Attendance shall be permitted to any member of the ZBA and any other persons authorized to attend that executive session by the ZBA.